Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: Full Benchmark Specification

 \subsection{Task Definition and Label Space}

 Each instance consists of a natural-language vignette and a causal claim.
-The task is to judge if the claim is valid under Pearl's causal semantics, using a three-way decision: \begin{itemize}[leftmargin=1.5em, topsep=0.3em, itemsep=0.1em] \item \textbf{YES:} the causal claim is valid given the data provided (referred to as \emph{Sheep}). \item \textbf{NO:} the claim is invalid due to a causal pitfall (referred to as \emph{Wolves}), such as confounding, collider/selection effects, Simpson's paradox, or preemption. \item \textbf{AMBIGUOUS:} the claim is genuinely underdetermined, and a calibrated response should qualify assumptions or request missing information. \end{itemize}
+The task is to judge whether the claim is valid under Pearl's causal semantics.
+The abstract judgment categories are: \begin{itemize}[leftmargin=1.5em, topsep=0em, itemsep=-0.1em] \item \emph{Valid} (Sheep): the causal claim is supported by the stated evidence. \item \emph{Invalid} (Wolves): the claim is undermined by a causal pitfall such as confounding, collider/selection effects, Simpson's paradox, or preemption. \item \emph{Underdetermined} (Wise Refusal): the claim is genuinely ambiguous, and a calibrated response should qualify assumptions or request missing information. \end{itemize} These categories are instantiated with level-specific labels: L1 uses \texttt{YES}/\texttt{NO}/\texttt{AMBIGUOUS}, L2 uses \texttt{VALID}/\texttt{FLAWED}/\texttt{AMBIGUOUS}, and L3 uses \texttt{VALID}/\texttt{INVALID}/\texttt{CONDITIONAL}.
+See Table~\ref{tab:metric-mapping} in the main text for the complete mapping.